12 TikTok Food Influencers to Partner With in 2025

 tiffycooks TikTok food influencer account

-She often incorporates storytelling into her videos by sharing the cultural context behind the meal or how she learned how to cook from her mother and grandmother in Taiwan.
+She often incorporates storytelling into her videos — sharing the cultural context behind a dish or exploring how she learned to cook from her mother and grandmother in Taiwan.

-She has her own brand, Kai Don, and has published a cookbook with 88 recipes.
-She has also partnered with HelloFresh in the past.
-I think she’ll be a particularly great fit for kitchen appliance brands and meal delivery brands.
+She has her own brand, Kai Don, a published cookbook with 88 recipes, and has partnered with HelloFresh.
+She’s a particularly great fit for kitchen appliance brands and meal delivery services looking to tap into the Asian food trends growing rapidly on TikTok.

 10. Flakeysalt